benfry/processing4/README.md

 * The `frame` object has been removed from `PApplet`.
 We've been warning folks to use `surface` since 2015, but we still should [warn users](https://github.com/processing/processing4/issues/59)
 * `PImage.checkAlpha()` is now `public` instead of `protected`
 * All AWT calls have been moved out of `PImage`, which may be a problem for anything that was relying on those internals
+    * For instance, `new PImage(java.awt.Image)` is no longer available.
+It was an undocumented method that was `public` only because it was required by subclasses.
 * Removed `MouseEvent.getClickCount()` and `MouseEvent.getAmount()`.
 These had been deprecated, not clear they were used anywhere.

 ### alpha 1